French gov't reshuffle expels dissident ministers

 PARIS (AP) — France's prime minister reshuffled his Cabinet on Tuesday to silence ministers who had openly criticized Socialist President Francois Hollande's economic policies as he tries to pull the nation out of stagnation and steer it toward growth.

-Hollande asked all the ministers to say aloud whether they were in line with his policies and if not to leave the Cabinet, a top government official said.
+The French president asked all the ministers to proclaim aloud their loyalty to the government line or to leave the Cabinet, a top government official said.
 The official spoke on condition of anonymity because he was not authorized to speak publicly.

 France, the No. 2 economy in the eurozone, has had no growth this year.

 Hollande is the most unpopular president in recent French history, with ratings below 20 percent.
-He has promised to lower the country's 10 percent jobless rate, cut the deficit and rekindle growth.
+He has promised to lower the country's 10 percent jobless rate, cut the deficit, and rekindle growth.
 He has a goal of cutting 50 billion euros ($29 billion) in state spending by 2017.